CruxConnect/crux-docs/_organization/get_connections.md

 name
 : (string) Name of the Organization

+website : (string) Browser-ready URL for supplier's public-facing website.
+A URL is 'browser-ready' if we can put it in an internet browser and the website loads.
+(For some websites that means that the protocol needs to be specified, eg, 'https://www.awesome.com'; for others, the protocol is not required, eg, 'www.verycool.com'.)

 org_type
 : (string) Organization Type defines if the organization is a "RETAILER" or a "SUPPLIER"